ThisIsTian/CMSC636/hw1/README.md

 #Introduction

-In this project, I try to use two tools (D3 and Matlab) to visualize one diffusion tensor imaging of a brain in a way that it can better characterize micro-structural changes.
+In this project, I try to use two tools (D3 and Matlab) to visualize one diffusion tensor imaging of a brain in a way that it can better characterize different micro-structural changes.
 The image is stored in `data1.txt` as a space separated matrix, where each value in the matrix represents a FA (fractional anisotropy ) value (`Data Type: ratio`) in the range of [0,1].
 According to [the definition of FA on Wikipedia][1], the higher the value, the higher the fiber density, axonal diameter, or myelination in white matter.
 An example view of this image _provided by the course_ is shown below:

 [<img src="https://2a15ca77-a-7363f245-s-sites.googlegroups.com/a/umbc.edu/datavisualization/resources/output1.png?attachauth=ANoY7cpeAsPJ2i_oqVZ1U94lRXKZ8LBoQ_DeTfJXo-0I6wNCtx0s92N1tpI11YHb8a5VKMhaThXLH7MQaZ7tEd8XYLW0hU9vI12f-w3Offx9xTpGMIY6SehQwq38R7dH03zSLUzUV4tS0dQTITB-lLDJ2--8aRYru4TuFvNYWdTXD8BWGN_PCNCWkF7YG6SKTLpIi8C2lyiKtHpvawRwCDIU4mHDJ7sp4-J1I1ZzP5XlO75TWqT53Wk%3D&attredirects=0">]()